ibm-cloud-docs/discovery-data/improve.md

 **To improve and customize your Document Retrieval project**:
 1. Enter a natural language query in the query box.
 1. Review the query results displayed.
 You can view the source document for each result by clicking on **View passage in document** or **View document**.
+For more information about how passages are identified in natural language queries, see [Passages](/docs/discovery-data?topic=discovery-data-query-parameters#passages).
 1. Configure the desired improvement tools.
 1. For some of the tools, after you apply the improvement, a **Recrawl** or **Reprocess** of the collections in your project will start automatically.
 To do so manually, open the **Activity** page of each collection.
 1. Retry the query.